androdlang/PBRComposer/doc/PBRComposerDoc.md

 * toggle background
 * cycle trough different environment maps
 * toggle autorotate function
+See the tooltips to identify the specific functionality.
 ### Render Panel (C)
 The whole 3D scene will be rendered here.
 To select an individual mesh, you can drop *.babylon files here.